dboddie-canonical-work/disgorged-docs/build-and-staging-dependencies.rst

 Building
 ~~~~~~~~

-1. when you have a workable framework *snapcraft.yaml* for your snap, run ``snapcraft --debug`` until you hit an error
+1. When you have a workable framework *snapcraft.yaml* for your snap, run ``snapcraft --debug`` until you hit an error
 2. If that error is a build dependency, use the *debug* interactive shell to work out which package is required
 3. add the package to your *snapcraft.yaml* and type *snapcraft* within the build environment to see if you have the same error